bcgov/FIT_opendatadownloader/README.md

 ## Workflow

-1. Based on sources and schedule defined in a provided config file, download spatial data from the internet to object storage
+1. Based on sources and schedule defined in a provided config file, download spatial data from the internet
-2. Compare downloaded data to previous version
+2. Compare downloaded data to cached version on object storage
-3. If changes are detected to schema or data, generate a diff and/or report and alert data administrators
+3. If changes are detected, write the latest download to object storage along with a change report

 ## Installation